ppy/osu-wiki/news/2025/2025-12-08-osumania-ln-tournament-4-concludes.md

 series: community_tournaments
 ---

 As o!mLN4 fades into cherished memories, we can reflect on everything that happened in the course of the tournament.
-With mind-shattering player performances to a plethora of new original music releases, the noodle galore ends off with a bang.
+From mind-shattering player performances to a plethora of new original music releases, the noodle galore ends off with a bang.

 ![](/wiki/shared/news/2025-07-21-osu-mania-ln-tournament-4-registrations-now-open/banner.jpg)